bjornum/cnipeg/src/components/TrainingM/README.md

   - TrainingModuleDialog.vue
   - taskData.vue

+## Changelog
+Weird naming convention to fix the error on netlify, within its build.
+All is the same, just different folder name

 ## Features to come.
   - Lock on certain training modules (decided in follow-up)
     - Need to be logged in to see.